-Interviews for a Trinity House Bursary will run throughout the winter season, dates to be confirmed.
-You can send your application at any time of the year.
+Interviews for Trinity House bursaries are usually 3 times a year, in March, September and December.
+Please send your application at any time and you will be invited to the next available interview.
 Please contact ASTO for any questions or advice in completing your application form.

 Guidance notes and application forms can be downloaded from the links at the bottom of this page.